-You may not be told what school your child is attending, however, you ought to be kept informed about how your child is progressing.
+You may not be told what school your child will be attending, however, you ought to be kept informed about how they are progressing.

-- >> do you get a copy of his or her report (twice a year)?
-Are you kept informed of their successes (receiving merit awards)? - >> did your child have any problems at school before going into care?
-Were these being addressed and how? - >> if there are some current challenges for your child at school, you can ask what is going to be put in place to help your child - might help your child improve his or her performance at school, you should tell the Department - >> how do you think you can help your child do well at school?
-If you have any information that >> have you been given your child's school photos? - >> it might be possible for you to attend your child's school assembly or other important events, such as sports day - it's worth asking.
+- >> Do you get a copy of their report (twice a year)?
+Are you kept informed of their successes (receiving merit awards)? - >> Has your child had any problems at school before going into care?
+Were these being addressed and how? - >> Are there any current challenges for your child at school?
+You can ask what is going to be put in place to help - >> How do you think you can help your child do well at school?
+If you have any information that might help your child improve their performance at school, you should tell the Department - >> Have you been given your children's school photos? - It might be possible for you to attend your child's school assembly or other important events, such as sports day it is worth asking.

-Social and family relationships
+Social and Family relationships